Giving Tuesday is here and you can help by supporting our upcoming and ongoing projects!

-- BLACK TO MY ROOTS: African American Tales from the Head and the Heart, co-written by Kathya Alexander and Reneschia Brown and her two sister projects
+BLACK TO MY ROOTS: African American Tales from the Head and the Heart, co-written by Kathya Alexander and Reneschia Brown

-- HAIR’S BREATH: Music Inspired by BTMR, featuring Adra Boo
+HAIR’S BREATH: Music Inspired by Black Women and Their Hair

 Black To My Roots tells the personal, social, and political implications of Black women’s hair and how it affects our self-esteem, social interactions, and career status based on society’s impressions about our hair.
 African American women have had a complex, convoluted, and unique relationship with hair.
 A relationship that is not only an important part of our collective American history, but deeply rooted in the personal, social, and political experience of Black women in the United States, popular culture, and the world.